jrwaheed/Financial_Interface/README.md

 financial products.
 This will probably be an indefinite work-in-progress.

+NOTES:
-The customer table was created from the following simple script:

-create table customers (
+The customer table was created from the following simple script: create table customers ( tax_id varchar(10), last_name varchar(30),
-tax_id varchar(10),
-last_name varchar(30),